 Her first job in broadcasting was in radio at WGST, a news talk station in Atlanta, in the entry level type of job that exposed her to the long hours, hard work, and adrenaline rushes of newsgathering.
 She credits this experience with solidifying her desire to work as a journalist.

 Her first television job took her to one of the poorest regions in the country, the Mississippi Delta.
 From there her career wound through markets around the country with stops in Jacksonville, Fla., St. Louis, Mo., Atlanta, Ga., and Chicago.

-She is a native of Vancouver, British Columbia, and was raised in Portland, Ore.
-Brooks has two beautiful daughters, Brooks and Sydney.
+She is a native of Vancouver, British Columbia, and was raised in Portland, Oregon.
+Brooks has two beautiful daughters, Brooks Hawkins and Sydney Hawkins.

 - National Vernon Jarrett Award, 2005 - Institute of Advanced Journalism Studies, North Carolina A&T State University